Can Happiness Change The Topsy-Turvy Compensation Principles In The Business World?

-Here starts a long, semi-embellished rant: Businesses appear in general to be run on a “Me-First” or Pay Yourself First Principle.
-By this ground rule, the Owners and next, Executive Management are the first to take what they want from the income of the business: the next level gets what they want, as long as it does not jeopardize what those at the top can take and so on down the line to the minimum wage earners.
-Today employers tend to keep a newly hired employee within the level of that worker’s previous job or close enough, if hired into an equivalent position.
-As such businesses try to become competitive by holding the pay scales stable.
+Businesses appear in general to be run on a “Me-First” or Pay Yourself First Principle.
+By this ground rule, the Owners and next, if there is one, Executive Management are the first to take what they want from the income of the business: the next level gets what they want, as long as it does not jeopardize what those at the top can take and so on down the line to the minimum wage earners.
+In this way businesses try to become competitive by holding the pay scales stable.
 This is how I think the compensation process developed historically.

 Sometimes it is a challenge to keep the upper levels to what they are accustomed when government regulations or union agreements interfere with the established principle.
 When the money is not enough to apply the standard principle they charge more for the same products or by reducing services but not price; or they fire people strategically or with bias.

 Of course the CEO and top recipients of the higher salaries and benefits use rationalization to help them accept what at some points becomes unconscionable.
 They comfort themselves and others who are critical basically with the assertion: “That’s the system…” They fail or refuse to see they can stop contributing to “the system“ as it stands.
 As an analogy, one could say prostitution also represents the use of the same system; but these CEO and upper echelon earners would not allow or accept their daughters’ participation in the system in that way or to that extent.
 They would not want their children (or for that matter, themselves) to participate because there is something totally unacceptable about contributing to perpetuating that aspect of the so-called system.
 Prostitution and all other forms of exploitation should not be allowed.
 In other words “the system” is not infallible and needs to be fixed.
 And this also means the topmost salaries need to come down and the minimum wages need to go up.
-End of rant, serious talk begins.
+It will not be surprising if opposition or condemnation of this proposal comes from both the higher and lower wage earners, because everyone wants more and look forward to reaching the place of those who have more.
+As such the prospect of a lowering compensation ceiling is not appealing.
+In stark contrast to greedy entrepreneurs and their CEOs are philanthropic organizations, set up with the benevolent intention of kind and unselfish benefactors, to give away from their resources.

 Is Increasing Minimum Wage a Drain on a Business?

 Some have said that paying low wage earners more money ruins the business’ profitability.
 This sounds like a code for: Higher minimum wage threatens to reduce what the highest earners can take for themselves.
-Inverting the Me-First Principle by paying more to the lowest earners first would unacceptably upset this compensation principle of business since increasing the wages of the lowest earners means all those above will have to be increased, which in turn means there could be less financial resources by the time the pay hikes reach the top.
+Inverting the Me-First Principle by paying more to the lowest earners first would unacceptably upset this compensation principle of business.
+Increasing the wages of the lower level earners means all those above will have to be increased, which in turn means there would be less financial resources by the time the pay hikes reach the top.
 This reverse process does endanger the expectations of the highest levels, where the largest part of the profit is usually paid out.

-Because there are many more people below than above, by the time the up-line increases reach the top the share left could be inconceivably less than the proportion of money that is customary between the highest earners and the rest of the employees.
-This cannot be tolerated!
+Because there are many more people below than above, by the time the up-line increases reach the top the share left could be inconceivably less than the proportion of money that is customary to maintain a distinction between the highest earners and the rest of the employees.
+In the business world, this cannot be tolerated!
 As a result the reaction becomes emotional!
 If you increase only a lower level, the top guns reason, then those immediately above will resent that, which could greatly disrupt business and profits.
-Therefore all in all, raising the minimum wage is bad for business.
+Therefore all in all, they would argue, raising the minimum wage is bad for business.
+The point is that if the owner or the CEO is interested mainly in taking more and more while limiting the earnings of those at the bottom, to raise the minimum wage is merely reducing the gap between the highest and lowest.
+That does not ruin the business.

 Admittedly a Small Business earns much less and needs to take into account fair employee compensation versus the business’s viability.
-Many factors contribute to a business going bankrupt however, among which owner or operator’s competence, size of customer base, adequacy of start-up and rainy-day capital and type of business play a significant role.
-In fact a business can fail based on negative effects of just these matters alone.
-Reduction in number of employees or in their wages cannot be used to make up for deficiencies in these areas.
-Therefore paying employees fair wages will not be the reason for the death of such a company or business.
+Many factors contribute to a business going bankrupt however, among which owner or operator’s competence, size of customer base, adequacy of start-up and rainy-day capital, speed of expansion and type of business play a significant role.
+In fact a business can fail based on negative effects of these factors alone.
+Therefore paying employees fair wages cannot be the reason for the death of such a company or business.

 Who decides on the employee’s worth?

-We all want a successful life and so we are always on the lookout for ways to achieve this.
-In that regard it is considered totally reasonable to aggressively seek more power, influence, higher earnings or other personally advantageous benefits.
+We all want a successful life because it makes us happy and so we are always on the lookout for ways to achieve this.
+Therefore it is considered totally reasonable to aggressively seek more power, influence, higher earnings or other personally advantageous benefits.
 We encounter a bad example of this common trend for example, in the political arena where, tragically, the way to show competence and/or attract favorable attention is to be combative and adversarial rather than to cooperate for the common good.
-In news media organizations it seems justified not just to report news; but to slant, spin and otherwise manipulate information to sensationalize, ultimately to increase or enhance audience.
+In news media organizations it seems justified not just to report news; but to slant, spin and otherwise manipulate information to sensationalize, ultimately to increase audience or maintain their loyalty.
 Indeed in the world of business, especially in large corporations, the only goal is to make more money by any means.

 CEOs can negotiate a compensation package that promotes their inner peace.
 Not so for the lowest wage earners!
-The less scarce a type of individual the less important that person’s happiness is considered to be, as reflected in the compensation an organization pays.
+The less scarce a type of worker the less important that person’s happiness is considered to be, as reflected in the compensation an organization pays.
 The principle guiding this transaction however is clearly stacked against the minimum wage earner despite that we all agree everyone deserves to be happy.
 So is there a principle or philosophy of life a society can implement, which will be fair to all and guarantee the happiness of everyone?
-Yes, the practice of Inner Peace itself exemplifies such a model of life.
+Yes, the practice of acquiring Inner Peace itself exemplifies such a life model.

 What is inner peace (IP)?

-IP results whenever we adjust or transform our mental and emotional reactions to achieve pleasant non-disturbance.
+IP results whenever we adjust or transform our mental and emotional reactions to achieve a state of pleasant mental non-disturbance.
 The awareness of this state is essentially what happiness is.
+In other words being happy is the frequent experience of positive emotions, such as excitement, feeling confident, joy, pride, interest and the experience of pleasure, with a virtual absence of lingering bothersome feelings such as, anger, sadness, anxiety or disgust, referred to as negative emotions.
 It is the same as peace of mind (PoM).
-Awareness of the state of IP/PoM may be momentary, brief, intermittent or long lasting and may range in intensity from shallow to profound.
+Awareness of this state of happiness, IP/PoM may be momentary, brief, intermittent or long lasting and may range in intensity from shallow to profound.

 Why do we need Happiness?
 What are the benefits of IP/PoM?

 Being happy along the lines of IP/PoM is universally understood and uniting.
-Although a person or a group can have joy about the “wrong” thing, when they come in contact with other people (unless medically damaged) they will experience the lack of agreement, which will set off feelings of disharmony in themselves.
-They will then apply the principle of happiness to regain their previous preferred pleasant state of mental and emotional non-disturbance.
-Also, we need IP/PoM because the use of perception of situations often becomes the guide for determining and acting against unfairness, as it does for many other ills of society.
-As we are now however, it is easy for insanity to creep in if it is the view or perception of the majority that guides rational versus insane behavior.
-The majority can be wrong!
+Although a person or a group can have joy about the “wrong” thing, when they come in contact with other people (unless medically damaged) they will experience the lack of agreement, which will set off feelings of disharmony in the person or people themselves.
+They will then apply the principle of happiness to regain a preferred pleasant state of relative mental tranquility.
+We also need IP/PoM to help refocus our personal, interpersonal and social goals and actions.
+As we are now, it is the view or perception of the majority that guides whether actions are rational or acceptable.
+As such it is easy for insanity or other disruptive force to creep into decision-making on any level.
+When perception of situations (of one or more individuals) becomes the guide for thinking and acting as is natural to do, instituting certain decisions may seem right but may in fact contribute to many ills in society.
+Both individual and majority viewpoint can be wrong!

 Is there a risk insanity can rule the world?

-Thus the idea that the majority is always right is faulty, as in this case the perception of the majority does not accurately represent objective reality.
-But this is true only if there is an entity called insanity that can be verified by means other than the views of people.
-Now although neuroimaging can detect abnormal brain patterns, which indicate some form of insanity, the hypothetical community has to know about and believe in it to accept its verdict about their attitude to drunkenness.
-So then in many situations potentially unreliable subjective perception becomes the guide for defining insanity, even if ignorance or denial is its basis.
-This means the wrong or misguided opinion of the majority, which represents insanity, can be mistaken for reality or the truth.
+Thus the idea that the majority is always right is faulty, as in this case the perception of the majority does not necessarily represent objective reality.
+But the proof that such subjectivity is erroneous can be established only if this entity called insanity can be verified by means other than the views of people.
+Now even if neuroimaging can detect abnormal brain patterns that indicate insanity, the hypothetical community described above has to know about and believe in it to accept the verdict discrediting their attitude to drunkenness.
+Therefore similarly, in many situations potentially unreliable subjective perception becomes the guide for defining insanity, although at least sometimes, convention, ignorance or denial is its basis.
+This means the wrong or misguided opinion of the majority about insanity can be mistaken for reality or the truth.
 Then, yes, insanity can rule the world!
-And it is completely understandable if you’re thinking of the recent Helsinki Summit between Trump and Putin.
+And it is completely understandable if you’re thinking of the recent Helsinki Summit in 2019 between Trump and Putin.

 On the other hand, the global experience of the power of happiness can be accepted as a better barometer of balanced thinking because IP/PoM is universally well known and self-correcting when it goes wrong.
 Reliance on happiness not only can correct economic errors as in the case of the problems inherent in the current worldwide compensation principles but also promises immense benefits when viewed as a necessary foundation for the success of all policies, projects, creations, practices and relationships.
 Happy people produce more and maintain better relationships than when they are unhappy.

 Ponder these ideas and start working to achieve your own IP/PoM.
 Your first step is to share these views; then the next step is to search for ways to learn how to develop your own IP/PoM.
-There are lots of free instructional sites on the Internet (for example http://www.findinnerpeace.co/ ); books that teach about IP/PoM (for example “TO YOUR HAPPINESS: A Self-Healing Guide to Peace of Mind“, obtainable on the Publications tab on the above website) and courses to take (such as https://www.coursera.org/learn/the-science-of-well-being ) taught by Yale University.
-Once you start to enjoy the liberating effects of even partial happiness that’s under your control there will be no turning back.
-If you are gifted or influential in any way (financially, educationally, personality-wise), taking on the dissemination of happiness as your own project will move its beneficial effects that much faster around the world.
+There are lots of free instructional sites on the Internet.
+A teaching tool such as “Mass Mental-Health Education” may be a start (http://www.findinnerpeace.co/ ), as well as other articles on emotional wellness on this site.
+A large number of books teach about IP/PoM (for example the free download of “TO YOUR HAPPINESS: A Self-Healing Guide to Peace of Mind“, obtainable on the Publications tab on the above website).
+Courses are available (such as https://www.coursera.org/learn/the-science-of-well-being ) taught by Yale University.
+Once you start to enjoy the liberating effects of even partial happiness coming under your control, there will be no turning back.
+If you are gifted or influential in any way (financially, educationally, personality-wise), taking on the dissemination of happiness as your own project will move its beneficial effects much faster around this topsy-turvy world.